AzureAiDevs/30_days_blog_generator/content/2023-04-12-onnx-dotnet/body.md

 ## 🚌 Build cross-platform intelligent apps with ONNX and .NET

-Learn about machine learning models using the ONNX runtime and .NET Maui.
-The presenters, Bea and Henk, start with an overview of AI and machine learning, explaining that machine learning is a subset of AI that involves creating a model that can learn from data and make predictions without being explicitly programmed.
-They discuss deep learning, a subset of machine learning that uses artificial neural network and is well-suited to big data.
+Learn how to build an intelligent cross platform .NET MAUI app running a local ML model on the ONNX runtime.
+The presenters, Bea and Henk, overview AI and machine learning, how to create models that learn from data to makes predictions, and how to integrate a model into a cross platform .NET MAUI app.

 ## Accompanying source code